To request for participation of the Anaheim PD MEU please click hereor contact:

 Officer Reichmann and his police Mount QUATTRO have been working together on the Mounted Enforcement Unit since 2011.
 Mount QUATTRO is a gelding American Quarter horse that is registered as a Bay.
 Mount QUATTRO stands approximately 15.3 hands tall.
 Mount QUATTRO has been to two separate police horse-training academies and has been on the unit since 2007.

 When not working, Mount QUATTRO enjoys long t rail rides and fast galloping.
 Officer Reichmann has been a Police Officer with the Anaheim Police Department since 2001.

 Mount QUATTRO’s message: “Do unto others as you would have done unto you.”

-Officer Long Cao Mount: Lincoln
+Officer Long Cao Mount: JACK

 Officer Long Cao is the newest addition to the Mounted Enforcement Unit, although he has been riding and training with the unit for the last year.
 Long has been a police officer with Anaheim PD for 10 years and came to Anaheim from another law enforcement agency.
 Officer Long Cao has enjoyed every aspect of learning how to ride, train and master the elements of horsemanship and equitation.

 Mount JACK is also one of the newest mounts on the Mounted Unit and was chosen because of his even temperament and level head.
 Mount JACK has grown accustomed to the stimulus that police mounts are continuously exposed to and he also enjoys his trail rides.
 Mount JACK is an American Quarter Gelding and he is classified as a Bay.

 Mount JACK’s message: “A good traveler has no fixed plans, and is not intent on arriving.”